 - 15.2 Recognized holidays falling on a Saturday or Sunday shall be observed on the following Monday.
 When Christmas Day falls on a Saturday or Sunday, it shall be observed on the following Monday and Boxing Day on the following Tuesday.
-When New Year's Day falls on a Saturday or Sunday, it shall be observed either on the preceding Friday or following Monday. - 15.3 The Employer reserves the right to change the day of observation of a recognized holiday when such holiday falls on a Tuesday or Thursday.

-The Employer agrees to pay vacation and recognized holiday pay on a weekly basis.
-The Vacation Pay rate and Recognized Holiday pay rate shall be ten (10) percent of the base hourly rate earnings.
+When New Year's Day falls on a Saturday or Sunday, it shall be observed either on the preceding Friday or following Monday. - 15.3 The Employer reserves the right to change the day of observation of a recognized holiday when such holiday falls on a Tuesday or Thursday. - 15.4 The Employer agrees to pay vacation and recognized holiday pay on a weekly basis.
+The vacation pay rate and recognized holiday pay rate shall be ten percent (10%) of the base hourly rate.